easylogic/contenteditable/src/content/cases/ce-0028-mobile-touch-focus.md

 browserVersion: "120.0"
 keyboard: System virtual keyboard
 caseTitle: Touch events interfere with contenteditable focus on mobile
+description: "On iOS Safari, touch events (tap, long-press) on a contenteditable region may not properly focus the element.
+The virtual keyboard may not appear, or focus may be lost unexpectedly."
 tags:
   - mobile
   - touch